RightsandWrongsgit/ARMTEC/modules/development.md

 `composer require drupal/token`<br>
 `drush en token`

+## Token Filter module
+You are likely to want to use tokens in field replacement values.
+This will get you loads more value from Tokens.
+To do that you also want to install the [Token Filter module.](https://www.drupal.org/project/token_filter)  You can see [how to use this module in this quick training overview.](https://ostraining.com/blog/drupal/tokens-in-drupal-fields/)

+`composer require drupal/token_filter`<br>
+`drush en token_filter`

 ## Masquerade module
 This module lets you switch users and back to your own account.
 You can experience testing what it is like for various log-in roles.
 Does it work for an anonomous user, for a logged in non-paid users, for a subscribing user, for a contributing editor, etc.